 Erin Rothwell, Interim Vice President for Research

 Laura Snow, Chief of Staff

 Martell Teasley, Interim Senior Vice President for Academic Affairs

 Conduct Campus-Wide Inventory of EDI Efforts and Initiatives

-Review Racist & Bias Incident Report Team (RBIRT) Processes
+Review Racist & Bias Incident Response Team (RBIRT) Processes

 Update the Student Code of Conduct